-I am a long-time Californian and Assistant Professor of English at California State University at Northridge (she/her).
+I am a long-time Californian and an Associate Professor of English at California State University at Northridge (she/her).

 As a researcher and teacher, I am working to better understand the relationship between forms and genres of print culture and the history and culture of the nineteenth- century Anglophone world.
-My recent book project investigates figures and tropes of the Asia Pacific in the early Captivity Narrative genre and its relation to the more recent inventions of capitalism and modern racism.
-My areas of expertise include 19th-century and contemporary print culture, transnationalism, race, women's writing, pop culture, and public humanities.
+More specifically, my areas of interest include 19th-century and contemporary print culture, transnationalism, race, women's writing, pop culture, and public humanities.
+My current book project investigates figures and tropes of the Asia Pacific in the early Captivity Narrative genre and its relation to the historiography of capitalism and modern racism.

 Ph.D.
 2015, Brown University

 M.A.
 2009, University of California Santa Cruz